Nathan G. Gordon - PBY Pilot & Medal of Honor

 His actions on this day earned him the Medal of Honor.
 In

-In Memory - Nathan Gordon died on Tuesday September, 9 2008 at Arkansas Medical Services Center in Little Rock
+In memory - Nathan Gordon passed away on September, 9 2008 at Arkansas Medical Services Center in Little Rock

 I was born September 4, 1916 in Morrilton, Arkansas.
 I enlisted in May